 The 40-people-18-months budget, line by line

-The operator's comparison to traditional enterprise delivery isn't rhetorical — they have lived both sides of it.
-Here is what the traditional shape of a comparable build looks like in a Fortune 500:
+The comparison to traditional enterprise delivery isn't rhetorical.
+Here is what the traditional shape of a comparable build looks like inside a large organization:

 | Discipline | Traditional headcount | Calendar cost | What Taskade Genesis absorbs |